IBM/cloud-native-starter/documentation/IKSDeployment.md

 IBM Kubernetes Service has an option to install a managed Istio into a Kubernetes cluster.
 Unfortunately, the Kubernetes Lite Cluster we created in the previous step does not meet the hardware requirements for managed Istio.
 Hence we do a manual install of the Istio demo or evaluation version.

 These are the instructions to install Istio.
-We use Istio 1.3.0 for this project.
+We use Istio 1.4.0 for this project.
+Please be aware that these installation instructions will not work with Istio versions prior to 1.4.0!

 1. Get access to your Kubernetes cluster on IBM Cloud: